1995 PBA All-Filipino Cup finals

-The 1995 PBA All-Filipino Cup Finals was the best-of-7 series basketball championship of the 1995 PBA All-Filipino Cup, and the conclusion of the conference playoffs.
+The 1995 PBA All-Filipino Cup finals was the best-of-7 series basketball championship of the 1995 PBA All-Filipino Cup, and the conclusion of the conference playoffs.
 The Sunkist Orange Juicers and Alaska Milkmen played for the 60th championship contested by the league.

-Sunkist Orange Juicers won over Alaska Milkmen in a thrilling seven-game series for their third PBA title.
+Sunkist Orange Juicers won over Alaska Milkmen in a seven-game series for their third PBA title.
 The Juicers became the 8th team to win the All-Filipino crown.